turnertg/solr-rpm/README.md

 The version '5.3.0' can be replaced with any released version of Solr in the x.x.x series.
 The '1' is the version of the RPM itself.

+## Notes for modifications
+1. Constants defined at the top of spec file should tell you where most of the things go.
+2. SystemD service definition uses these path.
+As this file is not included in distibution, there is no patch for it and just uses these paths.

 Copyright © 2015 Jason Stafford

 Licensed under the Apache License, Version 2.0 (the "License");